 You may be saying kale???
 We so don’t do kale.
 Then, go ahead and exchange with spinach or other leafy green vegetable of choice.
 Kale, just happens to be on sale at our market.

 Baked Spicy Salmon and Sweet Potato Kale Hash is a delicious idea for meal prep Sunday.
 When time is limited, having at least one dinner prepped and ready to go is a huge relief and time saver.
+Check out our post 10 Different Ways to Cook Salmon for more delicious salmon recipe ideas.

 Salmon is delicious.
 Have you tried our Spicy Citrus Baked Salmon Packets, One Sheet Pan Dilly Lemon Salmon, Kimchi Salmon and Quick Pickles or our Sensational Summer Citrus Salmon recipes?
 Or how about our Baked Pomegranate Glazed Salmon or our Balsamic Glazed Salmon and Roasted Root Vegetables